withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

   - Link to external sources when information about, or about using, other technologies may be helpful.
 For example:
     > [Markdown](https://daringfireball.net/projects/markdown/) is commonly used to author text-heavy content like blog posts and documentation.
 Astro includes built-in support for standard Markdown files that can also include [frontmatter YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) to define custom metadata such as a title, description, and tags.

-✏️ When addressing the reader to give instructions, do so in the present tense and do not include yourself.
+✏️ When addressing the reader to give instructions, use the present tense and do not include yourself.

   - Use phrases like, "You can now safely delete this line of code."
 Or simply, "Delete this line of code.
 It is no longer needed."
   - Do not use *we*, *we'll*, *us*, *let's* etc. (You are not with the reader.)